 A Direct Booking Website & Channel Manager

-To fill your occupancy calendar, you should rent out your vacation rental(s) either, preferably through your direct booking website or by listing them on different channels using a channel manager.
+To fill your occupancy calendar, you should rent out your vacation rental(s) either through your direct booking website or by listing them on different channels using a channel manager.

 Some Property Management Systems offer a direct booking website, equipped with a booking engine.
-A direct booking website should allow you to track your traffic, push your live rates & availability, publish content, be SEO-friendly, etc. Some PMS providers charge you per direct booking through your website, and their pricing package might not include the cost of making you a direct booking website.
+A direct booking website should allow you to track your traffic, push your live rates & availability, publish content, be SEO-friendly, etc. Some PMS providers charge you per direct booking through your website.
+But, note that their pricing package might not include the cost of making you a direct booking website.

 A channel manager increases your exposure.
 A higher occupancy rate is expected when you use a channel manager.
-However, overbooking and outdated information are the two most common concerns when it comes to distributing your rates & availability on OTAs and booking platforms.
-When you look for a channel manager to pay for, ask how the provider if they offer two-way API connections or not.
+However, overbooking and outdated information are the most common concerns when it comes to distributing your rates & availability on OTAs.
+When you look for a channel manager to pay for, ask if the provider offers two-way API connections.

 A Pricing Tool